 The Meritam Volcanic Mud, locally called the ‘lumpur bebuak’, brings visitors from near and far to bathe in the warm bubbling mudpots.
 Some of the mudpots can fit up to five people, and as the mud bubbles and hardens along the rim, which overtime forms a mud volcano.
+It is located in Limbang, northern Sarawak.

 A child plays in a mud pool at the Pesta Lumpur Bebuak.
 Photo credit: Borneo Talk.